-This course is run by the West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) St Mary’s University, Twickenham.
+This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with St Mary’s University, Twickenham.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

-WLTSA enables you to choose your host school.
-Later, if there is a teaching vacancy and they want to retain you, you can be employed fairly seamlessly for the following year without the post being advertised.
-By becoming a WLTSA trainee, all our other secondary schools could also employ you this way and we operate a pool.
+WLTTA enables you to choose your host school.
+Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
+By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool.

-Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.
+Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

-As a guide: Typical Timetable
+As a guide: Typical timetable

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

-You will be treated like a member of staff.
-With your school mentors, you will feel supported as you become ready to teach.
+You will be treated like a member of teaching staff and with your school mentors, you will feel supported as you become ready to teach.
 Our mentors are excellent experienced teachers who undertake rigorous training to develop their mentoring skills.

-Throughout your time in both schools, your university tutor visits you in both schools to monitor your progress and discuss your development with you and your school mentors.
+Throughout your time in both schools, your university tutor visits you to monitor your progress and discuss your development with you and your school mentors.